idaholab/moose-language-support/README.md

 This extension is currently in beta status.

+### 0.3.0
+Added a hover provider to show parameter and type documentation in MOOSE input files Enabled formatting of test specs
+Updated syntax highlighting for test specs

 ### 0.2.0
 Added support for active/inactive parameters with completion, and responsive outline Added automatic indentation, commenting, autoclosing pairs (with Max Nezdyur)